 When you need cash from probate, it can be a difficult because the probate process takes considerable time and you do not technically own the assets so getting cash from a bank is also difficult.
 There are different financial instruments that can help you to get money now.

 - Inheritance loan

 - Probate advance

 - Executor Advance

 A probate loan is an amount of money that a lender provides you while your estate is going through probate.
 There are usually credit requirements and the money that is lent must be backed by an asset that is already under your name or not included in the probate.
 Probate loans require you to pay interest on the loan and make monthly payments until the estate is settled.
 Probate loans and probate lending can be hard to obtain.
 The requirements for securing a probate loan are similar to that of a mortgage lender.
 Most of the time when people refer to probate loans, they are actually talking about a probate cash advance.
 When you receive a traditional loan from a bank or from a credit institution, they are securitized and underwritten.

-A probate loan or estate loan is very much like a home equity loan on an inherited property.
-A bank will look at your credit and the underlying real estate asset and make a loan against the asset.
-If you can qualify for a mortgage or home equity line of credit, the process of an estate loan would be very similar if not identical since that is what you are doing.
+These sort of loans are comparible to a home equity loan or receiving a loan from a hard money lender.
+It’s important to understand what a probate loan entails because you will need to have a bank look at your credit and the underlying real estate asset and make a loan against the asset.
+If you can qualify for a mortgage or home equity line of credit, the process of an probate loan would be very similar if not identical since that is what you are doing.

 - A probate advance is not a loan and thus it is not collateralized based on the equity like a mortgage

-- Credit score is not a factor.
+- A credit score is not a factor

 - You can pay creditors, attorney fees, and settle the estate, rather than, coming out of pocket.